Dominik-97/curriculum-vitae/index.md

 My current main focus is to streamline automation in general with specific focus to automated testing, where I set the complete testing workflow from business processes to CI/CD pipelines and automated tests implementation and result consumption (reporting, automated ticket workflows etc.).
 To do this I can analyze business and QA needs and translate them into comprehensive requirements which can be implemented.
 Defining new, improved and better workflows for the QA teams and teaching them to the employees/managers to ensure more efficient and enjoyable way of handling just another day at work goes towards bringing huge value to the business. <br>

+In case your QA is not working as efficiently as it could, or you dont know how to visualize or consume data or automate your data streams or build your internal knowledge base?
+Does your product suffers from inadequte or inefficient QA processes?
+Has it impaired or negatively affected your product management and/or launch and delivery?
+Do you have problems with processes or information pipelines and getting it across various project levels but you do not know how to manage all this to release a sucesful product?
+There are many cases which can negatively affect your product, and a lot of it can do with QA and processes, there are many scenarios.
+I can help you solve these problems and help you to manage your product sucesfully. <br>

 ---